-Using the Cluster Study and data-driven decision making processes, PacMtn identified the top 5 sectors as our major drivers to local economy:
+Using the Industry and Occupation study and data-driven decision-making processes, PacMtn identified the top 6 sectors as our major drivers to the local economy.

 Comprised of industries involved in agriculture production and fishing, as well as the transformation of livestock, agricultural products, and other consumable natural resources into products for immediate and final consumption.
 The cluster contains supply chain components ranging from agribusiness, transportation/distribution, and final consumption (e.g., supermarkets, restaurants, amusement parks).